When you have been accepted by MFS

 The scholarship will be disbursed once you have completed the steps above.
 Also, remember to notify your supervisor and contact about your decision.

-Once you have accepted the scholarship, you will receive an invitation to an MFS Pre-Departure Briefing at Student Services.
-At the briefing, you will receive information about the scholarship, insurance, and safety.
+Once you have accepted the scholarship, you have to attend an obligatory pre-departure briefing at Student Services.
+At the briefing, you will receive information about the scholarship, insurance, health and safety.

 There will also be practical information on planning before, during and after your MFS studies.
 You will also get the chance to meet other students who are participating in MFS and listen to MFS alumni.